Compliance Snapshot

 Can I take the 2-40 course online?

 Yes.
 Florida DFS approves self-study online pre-licensing courses under FAC 69B-227.260.
-Our 40-hour 2-40 course is built for that approval pathway with sequential lessons, active seat-time tracking, identity verification, and Pearson VUE-style assessment.
+Our 40-hour 2-40 course is approved for that pathway with sequential lessons, active seat-time tracking, identity verification, and Pearson VUE-style assessment.

 How many times can I retake the state exam?